HelenLangers/CC_MERN_habit_tracker_project/BRIEF-GOALS.md

-# Mhairi Lou can collaborate huzzah
-# David can do it also! *pumps fists*
-#Stephen checking in.

 # Habit Tracker brief
 Nowadays everyone is trying to build or break a habit.
 But it's tricky to keep track of them.
 Identify a habit you'd like to help someone break or build (e.g. alcohol consumption, smoking, calories, exercise, healthy eating...) and make an app to help.
 * Make CRUD entries on the front-end that are persisted on a MongoDB database on the back-end